What is this training about?

 What is an interactive resource?

-FBMH has access to several licenced platforms that allow you to build interactive resources including SoftChalk Cloud and NearPod.
+FBMH has access to several licensed platforms that allow you to build interactive resources including SoftChalk Cloud and NearPod.
 There are also a very limited number of licences for iSpring, a system for creating interactive resources based on PowerPoint slides.
-Other than quizzes and some other, less used features, much of the interactivity in iSpring resources is made in PowerPoint itself.
+Other than quizzes and some other, less-used features, much of the interactivity in iSpring resources is made in PowerPoint itself.